 Bandshell lineup:

-- 12:30 p.m. – Lambton Concert Band
+- 12 to 1 p.m. – Lambton Concert Band

 - 1 p.m. – Opening Ceremonies (National Anthem, speeches from dignitaries, parade winners announced, cupcake giveaway)

-- 1:30 p.m. – Lambton Concert Band
+- 1:30 to 2 p.m. – Lambton Concert Band

-- 2 p.m. – Multicultural performances
+- 2 to 4 p.m. – Multicultural performances

 Canatara Park Stage